What happens on the day of the driving test? Do you know what to expect during your test?

-Even if you feel you have failed the test you should continue to try, as the test will help you to identify where you need more practice.
+Even if during the test you feel you have failed you should continue to try because the experience will help you to identify where you need more practice.

 The seriousness of an individual fault depends on the conditions at the time.